 The List of FC Firmware for Mini Quad

-These Mini Quad FC firmware are covered in this article.
+These are the Mini Quad FC firmware we cover in this article.

 Baseflight was one of the very first widely used 32-bit FC firmware based off of the 8-bit Multiwii flight controller firmware.
 Today, Baseflight is not being updated and is widely considered to be an outdated/dead firmware.
 Despite all the controversy surrounding the software author, TimeCop, Baseflight did help bring us to some of the greatest software we use today, and is worth noting in my opinion.